galek/go_altarix_testcase/README.md

 # Backend server(queue manager).
 Unmantained
-Written as test-case for Altarix in 2017
+Written as test cases for Altarix in 2017, without experience with Go and Microservices architecture.
+It Will be rewritten for demonstration my level at 2021

 ## Features
 * RabbitMQ.